mirza1272/YouTube-RAG-Assistant/README.md

 We are actively looking for help to scale this project.
 If you're interested, please feel free to fork the repository and submit a Pull Request.

+### 🛑 Known Issues & Workarounds

+1. **YouTube IP Ban on Cloud Providers (Render, AWS, GCP)**
+   - *Issue:* When deploying this app to cloud providers like Render, YouTube often blocks the server's IP address, resulting in a `YouTube is blocking requests from your IP` error when trying to fetch transcripts.
+   - *Solution:* The code is already set up to bypass this if you provide a `cookies.txt` file.
+     1. Install a browser extension like "Get cookies.txt LOCALLY".
+     2. Export your cookies from YouTube.
+     3. Place the `cookies.txt` file in the root directory of this project (or upload it as a Secret File on your hosting provider).
+     4. *Note: Never commit `cookies.txt` to GitHub!
+It is already added to `.gitignore`.*

 ### 🎯 Open Issues / Upcoming Features

 We are currently prioritizing the following features.
 If you want to contribute, these are perfect places to start: